 If you have any queries about this policy or our use of your personal data, please contact our Data Protection Officer at email@example.com or in writing at:

-If you have any queries about any of the Terms of Service or the website in general, do not hesitate to contact either by logging in and sending us a secure message (account > secure messages) or by letter at:
+If you have any queries about any of our terms of service documents or the website in general, do not hesitate to contact us at:

 If you have any concerns or complaints as to how we have handled your personal data you may lodge a complaint with the UK’s data protection regulator, the ICO, who can be contacted through their website at https://ico.org.uk/global/contact-us or by writing to Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF.